Davidson hosts Murauskas and Saint Mary’s (CA) - WTOP News

 Davidson, North Carolina; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Saint Mary’s (CA) plays Davidson after Paulius Murauskas scored 24 points in Saint Mary’s (CA)’s 96-71 loss to the Vanderbilt Commodores.
+BOTTOM LINE: Saint Mary’s (CA) takes on Davidson after Paulius Murauskas scored 24 points in Saint Mary’s (CA)’s 96-71 loss to the Vanderbilt Commodores.

-The Wildcats have gone 5-0 at home.
-Davidson averages 77.9 points and has outscored opponents by 8.6 points per game.
+The Wildcats are 5-0 on their home court.
+Davidson is eighth in the A-10 scoring 77.9 points while shooting 49.2% from the field.

 The Gaels play their first true road game after going 8-1 with a 2-1 record in neutral-site games to start the season.
-Saint Mary’s (CA) is second in the WCC with 37.3 rebounds per game led by Andrew McKeever averaging 10.4.
+Saint Mary’s (CA) has a 7-1 record in games decided by 10 or more points.

-TOP PERFORMERS: Josh Scovens is shooting 50.0% and averaging 11.1 points for the Wildcats.
+TOP PERFORMERS: Josh Scovens is scoring 11.1 points per game and averaging 3.8 rebounds for the Wildcats.
 Hunter Adam is averaging 2.4 made 3-pointers.

-Murauskas is averaging 19.2 points and 6.8 rebounds for the Gaels.
-Mikey Lewis is averaging 17.4 points.
+Murauskas is scoring 19.2 points per game and averaging 6.8 rebounds for the Gaels.
+Mikey Lewis is averaging 17.4 points and 3.8 rebounds.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.